walkerjameschris/walkerjameschris.github.io/_posts/2026-06-06-tree-coverage.md

 date: 2026-06-02
 ---

-Today I am working on using sattelite imagery to determine the level of tree canopy coverage in four major east coast downtowns.
-In particular, I am comparing Atlanta, Charlotte, Washington DC, and Philedelphia.
-First, lets begin with imports, script parameters, and helper functions:
+Today I am working on using satellite imagery to determine the level of tree canopy coverage in four major east coast downtowns.
+In particular, I am comparing Atlanta, Charlotte, Washington DC, and Philedelpha.
+This sits at the intersection of two of my favorite domains; urban planning and data science!

+## Setup

+First, let's begin with  imports, script parameters, and helper functions:

 ```py
 import random